Nationals vs. Diamondbacks Player Props Betting Odds

 |0

-- Gurriel has picked up at least one hit in four games in a row.
-During his last five outings he is batting .222 with three doubles, a walk and six RBI.
+- Marte has picked up at least one hit in three straight games.
+During his last five outings he is batting .238 with a double, a home run, three walks and two RBI.

 |Opponent